szattila98/veryrezsi/client/mock/README.md

 # How it was created

-- These are based on the _initial_ version of ER diagram
+- These are based on the _initial_ version of ER diagram.
-- Used [Mockaroo|https://www.mockaroo.com/] to generate repetitive data in creative manner.
+- Used [Mockaroo|https://www.mockaroo.com/] to generate repetitive data in a creative manner.